Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 Another top factor on which fintech and compliance highly depend is the location.

-While USA has its own set of regulatory compliance in fintech, and Europe has its own.
+While the US has its own set of regulatory compliance in fintech, and Europe has its own.
 In simple words, different countries have different regulatory frameworks.

 3. Its Business Model and Target Audience

-Lastly, to check which regulation and compliance apply to the said company, one has to check the fintech business model being used.
+Lastly, to check which regulations and compliance apply to the said company, one has to check the fintech business model being used.

 Depending on their model, regulations applied to them also change.